csb6/bluebird/README.md

 # Bluebird

-Bluebird is a work-in-progess imperative programming language modeled after C++ and Ada.
+Bluebird is an imperative programming language modeled after C++ and Ada.

 The goal is to create a language that supports generic programming with very strong typing.